Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 ...

 ### 4.3 Process
-...
+Please view the UML State Diagram 'Architectural Process 4-3.png' in assets folder

 ### 4.4 Physical
 The physical topology of our Mission Control software consists of 4 primary components, these are:
 * Field Laptop
 * USB LoRa Dongle
 * LoRa WAN Module
 * Avionics </ul>

 The field laptop then consists of three main artifacts which are executed on the laptop, these consist of:
 * Mission-Control.jar
 * SimulationListener.jar
 * OpenRocket.jar </ul>

  The below diagram demonstrates how the physical components are connected.
 The avionics system will be developed separately, by an independent hardware team.
 The field laptop will communicate with the avionics system via LoRa WAN radio signals.
 This is made possible though the LoRa WAN module broadcasting radio signals on the avionics system which will be picked up by the USB LoRa dongle connected to the field computer, and vice versa.
 To make this possible the mission control software will read and send information through USB serial to the LoRa Dongle.

 Rocket simulation software will also run concurrently to the mission control software on the field laptop.
 The simulation software (OpenRocket) will be launched with our provided SimulationListener.jar included in its classpath to allow integration of the two components.
 The simulation listener will communicate directly with the mission control software over TCP to facilitate the mission controls safety functions.